Messing about on the river

 We’ll be watching his progress with interest and I hope he succeeds.

-Last night however our principal target audience were parliamentary staffers of all parties, and I’m pleased to they were well represented.
+Last night however our principal target audience were parliamentary staffers of all parties, and I’m pleased to say they were well represented.

 Several MPs had registered as well but the most prominent was a latecomer, Reform’s Lee Anderson.